Track cycling: Olympic Games

-There were six events in track cycling at the Olympics in 2021: team sprint, match sprint, keirin, omnium, team pursuit, and Madison.
+There were six events in track cycling at the Olympics in 2024: team sprint, match sprint, keirin, omnium, team pursuit, and Madison.
 The Madison was added in the Tokyo 2020 Olympics held in 2021; the other races had been held in previous Games.
 There are separate races of each type for men and women; until the 2012 Summer Olympics there were fewer events for women.

 World Championships

 The UCI Track Cycling World Championships are held every year, usually in March or April at the end of the winter track season.
-There are currently 20 events in the World Championships, 10 for men and 10 for women.
+There are currently (2024) 22 events in the World Championships, 11 for men and 11 for women.
 Qualification places are determined by different countries performance during the World Cup Classic series held through the season.

 World Cup

-The UCI Track Cycling World Cup series consists of six, held in different countries beginning annually in October, and finishing in January.
-These meeting include 17 of the 19 events (excluding the omnium for men and women) that take place in a World Championship over three days.
+The UCI Track Cycling World Cup series consists of six meetings, held in different countries beginning annually in October, and finishing in January.
+These meetings include 17 of the 19 events (excluding the omnium for men and women) that take place in a World Championship over three days.

 Events won and points scored by the riders throughout this series count towards qualification places individually and for their nation in the World Championships at the end of the season.
 The overall leader in each event may wear a white points leaders jersey at each race, with the overall winner at the end of the season may keep the jersey and wear it at the World Championships.
 Riders compete for either national teams or trade teams, though the future of trade teams is unknown after controversial decisions by the UCI to eliminate World Cup events, and replace them with Nation's Cup events.